atharaq/atharaq.github.io/discrete-s23/lesson3.md

 * How do we compare the sizes of infinite sets?
 (Wait, what does this even mean?)

 There are lots of questions that we likely will not touch on that would make great opportunities for students who are interested in learning more about set theory to study on their own.
 For example, we will not talk about the difference between "naive" and "axiomatic" set theory, nor will we study how to formalize everything, including the notion of numbers themselves, in the language of set theory.

+# Problem Set 1

+Check out Problem Set 1 on Moodle.
+It is due **next Monday**, February 6 at 11:59 PM on Moodle.